 Established Chinese manufacturer, WE Knife has been hard at work lately, creating an interesting array of well made knives with intriguing designs and marketing them right here in the USA.
 Our impressions of this lesser known brand has thus far been pretty positive, as illustrated in our recent review of the WE Knife 610.
 Today we got our hands on the WE Knife 608 which is in a class all of its own.

-Again, it’s worth reiterating the fact that WE Knife Co. is a well-established company from China, having been around since late 1999.
+WE Knife Co. is a well-established company from China, having been around since late 1999.
 They are not new to the knife and tool making game, but they are relative newcomers to the North American market.

 Having seen other WE Knife offerings in the past year, it is clear to say that they are among the preeminent production knife manufacturers available today.
 Sure, they are very competitive among their Chinese counterparts, but they are also very competitive with United States manufacturers such as Kershaw/Zero Tolerance, Spyderco, Benchmade, and the like.